Asbestosis

 Malignancy

-A higher risk of lung carcinoma has been found in patients with asbestosis.
-Specifically, asbestos exposure raises the risk for bronchogenic carcinoma.
-Patients with asbestosis are also at risk for developing malignant mesothelioma and carcinomas of the upper respiratory tract, esophagus, biliary system, and kidney.
-Findings from a mortality study published in 2018 that followed 3984 Genoa Italian shipyard workers between 1960 and 1981 to 2014 found an 83.6% mortality (n = 3331), with excess mortality for all cancers, pleural mesothelioma, and cancers of the larynx and lung, as well as for respiratory diseases, including asbestosis.[28]
-Of 399 deaths from lung cancer, 90 (22.6%) were attributed to asbestos exposure.
+A mortality study that included 3984 Italian shipyard workers employed in Genoa between 1960 and 1981 and followed them to 2014 reported a death rate of 83.6%, with excess mortality for all cancers, pleural mesothelioma, and cancers of the larynx and lung, as well as for respiratory diseases, including asbestosis.[34]
+Of the 399 deaths from lung cancer, 90 (22.6%) were attributed to asbestos exposure.

 People who smoke are likely to develop chronic bronchitis and obstructive airway disease, and they are prone to respiratory tract infections.
-Moreover, people who smoke are at high risk for the development of bronchogenic carcinoma because asbestos and tobacco smoke have synergistic carcinogenicity.[29]
-Individuals who both smoke and are exposed to asbestos are several times more susceptible to the development of lung carcinoma than are individuals without either exposure.[30]
+Moreover, people who smoke are at high risk for the development of bronchogenic carcinoma because asbestos and tobacco smoke have synergistic carcinogenicity.[35]
+Individuals who both smoke and are exposed to asbestos are several times more susceptible to the development of lung carcinoma than individuals without either exposure.[36]

 Concomitant diseases

-Asbestosis may coexist with other asbestos-related diseases, including calcified and noncalcified pleural plaques, pleural thickening, benign exudative pleural effusion, rounded atelectasis, and malignant mesothelioma of the pleura.
+Asbestosis may coexist with other asbestos-related diseases, including calcified and noncalcified pleural plaques, pleural thickening,[39] benign exudative pleural effusion, rounded atelectasis, and malignant mesothelioma of the pleura.
+A study of 102 asbestosis cases diagnosed since January 2001 found that pleural plaques were present in 94% (n = 96) and malignancies in 76% (n = 78; 38 lung cancers, 29 pleural mesotheliomas, 8 peritoneal mesotheliomas).[40]

 Airway obstruction